k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/13_User_Management.md

 ## Managing Users in the Admin Module

-User access to perform Activities in the DPM is predicated upon the definition of the user to the DPM system with an assigned Corporate Role.
+For a person to access and perform Activities in the DPM, the user must be defined for this person in the DPM system, and this user should have a Corporate Role assigned to it.
 The authorized user selects User Management menu option under the Admin menu to manage users and privileges for the DPM system.

  ![image](/articles/DPM/images/Figure_28_User_management.png)